pzhaojohnson/rna2drawer2/README.md

 # RNA2Drawer 2

 A [web app](https://rna2drawer2.app) for creating 2-D drawings of nucleic acid structures.
-The layout, bonds and styling of a drawing can all be customized within the app.
+The layout, bonds and styling (e.g., colors and fonts) of a drawing are all highly customizable.
-Drawings are exported in PPTX and SVG formats such that all elements of a drawing (e.g., bases and bonds) are individual PPTX and SVG objects, allowing for even further manipulation in PowerPoint and vector graphics editors such as Adobe Illustrator.
+Drawings are exported in PPTX and SVG formats such that all elements of a drawing (e.g., bases and bonds) are exported as individual PPTX and SVG objects, allowing for even further manipulation in PowerPoint and vector graphics editors such as Adobe Illustrator.

 This project is a successor to the [first version](https://github.com/pzhaojohnson/RNA2Drawer#rna2drawer) of RNA2Drawer,